UX BLOG

 During the due diligence prior to acquisition, auditors from the buyer were reviewing the company’s financials and noticed a sharp upswing in revenue.

-When the auditors enquired about what change precipitated the upward trend, they were told it was the point at which Akendi was brought in to redesign the product’s UI.
+When the auditors enquired about what change precipitated the upward trend, they were told it was the point at which Akendi was brought in to redesign the product’s UX.

 UX works.